palmerusaf/resume/resume.md

 WXT
 </skills>

-- Setup CD/CI pipeline utilizing GitHub Actions, enabling early regression detection and single click deployment to Firefox and Chrome Extension stores
-- Handcrafted client side ATS algorithm utilizing cosine of similarity, achieved resume to job description matching within 5% of paid service at zero cost
-- Designed and built a cross-browser job application management extension (Chrome & Firefox) that automates job tracking, resume management, and application status workflows
-- Implemented browser extension architecture using background, content, and popup scripts to extract job data from third-party sites (e.g., Handshake) and persist structured records locally
-- Developed a client-side data layer using Drizzle ORM with a PGLite-backed database to manage jobs, resumes, and derived analytics without a backend dependency
-- Built a responsive dashboard with React, TypeScript, and Tailwind, supporting bulk actions, filtering, resume job linking, and real-time stat computation
+- Designed and implemented data analysis pipelines to evaluate resume-to-job matching using vector similarity techniques
+- Conducted trade studies comparing matching methodologies and optimized scoring accuracy to within 5% of paid ATS tools
+- Built tooling to extract, normalize, and validate structured data from third-party systems
+- Developed workflows emphasizing repeatability, reliability, and data integrity
+- Worked in a multi-developer team environment using CI/CD, code reviews, and regression testing